We’re reader-supported. This means when you buy through links on our site, we may earn an affiliate commission.

 Many people believe that above-ground stock tank pools are pretty much maintenance-free, but this is not the case.

 Stock tank pools require maintenance and care at least at the same level as a standard pool.
-You will still need to scoop leaves and debris from the pool, vacuum the bottom of the pool and treat the pool with chemicals to prevent growth of algae and bacteria, and use a pool filter like this one.
+You will still need to scoop leaves and debris from the pool, vacuum the bottom of the pool and treat the pool with chemicals to prevent the growth of algae and bacteria, and use a pool filter like this one.

 2. Stock Tanks Have a Relatively Limited Lifespan

-Traditional in-ground pools can last as long as the house and can still be going strong 25 to 30-years after installation.
+Traditional in-ground pools can last as long as the house and can still be going strong 25 to 30 years after installation.
 Stock tank pools are durable and robust, but it is unlikely that they will last as long as a standard pool.

 Metal pools will eventually rust and no longer hold water, and plastic pools will succumb to sun damage, becoming brittle and cracked.
 Protecting a plastic tank from the sun with a sun umbrella can help minimize sunlight prematurely damaging the pool.